-Dummy kinematics are studied by reviewing the high-speed film using a Visual Instrumentation Corporation Model 1214A Motion Analysis System and Motion Analysis Systems Package Ver.
-6.22a analysis software (Concurrent Processing Inc., 1996).
+Dummy kinematics are studied by reviewing the high-speed film using a film analyzer and analysis software.
 Contact of the dummy's head or knees with the vehicle interior are recorded on the basis of postcrash grease paint deposits.

 The dummy is inspected in its undisturbed postcrash position.
 The condition of the ankle joints, resting positions of the feet, and positions of the knees are recorded, and photographs are taken of these components.
 Any damage to the dummy or unusual dummy resting position information is noted.
 The locations of paint transferred from the dummy to the vehicle interior are noted, and the contacted components are photographed.